PhD course on intellectual property and commercialisation in collaboration with PRV

 Please note: If you have a research area where patents are of minor relevance contact course responsible for guidance.

 Prepare an “NABC” document for a project in your research area.
-The NABC should be 1-2 pages and be written with the intent of attracting a potential investor.
-Special focus should be given to the N, B and C sections.
+The NABC should be 1-2 pages long and be written with the intent of attracting a potential investor.
+You should include as much available information as possible within the given scope (educated guesses and estimates are welcome), while maintaining a balance between the four sections.

 Upon completion of the course you should: